cahz/orca/ice40ultra/README.md

 while running "./configure" run it with the following options:-

     >./configure --with-xlen=32 --with-arch=IMA --prefix=/opt/riscv32i

+If you donot wish to compile the entire toolchain then while <a href="http://riscv.org/download.html#tab_isa-sim"> building your code</a> for riscv please use the following compiler flags:-

+    >riscv64-unknown-elf-gcc -m32 -march=RV32I

 To build you need the ICEcube2 toolchain from Lattice Semiconductor installed.